nf-core/differentialabundance/README.md

 ## Credits

 nf-core/differentialabundance was originally written by Jonathan Manning ([@pinin4fjords](https://github.com/pinin4fjords)) and Oskar Wacker ([@WackerO](https://github.com/WackerO)).
 Jonathan Manning (now at Seqera) initially worked on this workflow as an employee of Healx, an AI-powered, patient-inspired tech company, accelerating the discovery and development of treatments for rare diseases.
+Oskar Wacker works for [QBiC](https://www.qbic.uni-tuebingen.de/) at Tübingen University.
 We are grateful for their support of open science in this project.

 We thank the many members of the nf-core community who assisted with this pipeline, often by reviewing module pull requests including but not limited to: